ISA HIST Section

 • Self-nominations are welcome.

-• Current members of the award committee are ineligible for the award.
-They should also declare any conflicts of interest regarding nominated books to the other committee members.
+• Current members of the award committee and section officers are ineligible for the award.
+Award committee members should also declare any conflicts of interest regarding nominated books to the other members.

 • Monographs are not eligible for this award.